joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0105-the-preaching-in-the-gospels.md

 ### Preached Christ and him crucified

->1 Corinthians 2:2–3 (CSB) I decided to know nothing among you except Jesus Christ and him crucified.
-3 I came to you in weakness, in fear, and in much trembling.
+>1 Corinthians 2:2–3 (CSB) I decided to know nothing among you except Jesus Christ and him crucified.I came to you in weakness, in fear, and in much trembling.

 >Colossians 1:28 (CSB) We proclaim him, warning and teaching everyone with all wisdom, so that we may present everyone mature in Christ.